Kulvinder26/Kulvinder26.github.io/_posts/2020-05-25-Intro-to-Data-Science.md

     Generosity  :  0.4447904262072287

-### Freedom has the highest coefficient in our linear refression model, hence it relates most with Happiness score.
+### Freedom has the highest coefficient in our linear regression model, hence it relates most with the Happiness score.

 Thanks for keeping up, now you have been introduced to the basic structure of a **Data Science project**, feel free to download the notebook and apply your own techniques, Ciao!!